AvionShea/100Devs_class04HW/README.md

 - Usage of specificity
 - CSS Selections

-I particularly proud of the position of the image.
-It's simple, but was done without the usage of the MDN or any reference other than eyeing the picture given to us.
+I am particularly proud of the position of the image.
+It's simple, but it was done without using the MDN or any reference other than eyeing the picture given to us.

 ```css
 .img {